Are cement and self-leveling concrete the same?

 Coverage: 13 m2 at 1 mm thick per bag

-Alternatively, it might be expressed as the number of kilograms per square metre at a given thickness, such as:
+Alternatively, it might be expressed as the number of kilograms per square meter at a given thickness, such as:

 Coverage: 2 kg/m2 at 1 mm thick